Thermodynamics of static and stationary black holes in Einstein-Gauss-Bonnet gravity with dark matter: Introduction

 \section{Introduction}

+In recent years, black hole physics research has received renewed interest.
+The measurement of gravitational waves by LIGO and VIRGO, the image of supermassive black holes by EHT, and the release of the James Webb Space Telescope brought worldwide attention to the subject\cite{LIGOScientific:2016aoc, EventHorizonTelescope:2022wkp, EventHorizonTelescope:2019dse, LIGOScientific:2017vwq}.
 The actual cosmological model for the universe, namely, $\Lambda$CDM, is well-supported by observational data, which have unveiled that the stuff of our universe consists of about $4\%$ baryonic matter, $29.6\%$ dark matter, and $67.4\%$ dark energy \cite{Planck:2018vyg}.
-Concerning the galaxies and their agglomerates, dark matter contributes to the formation, evolution, and coalescence of such structures \cite{Trujillo-Gomez:2010jbn} through the gravitational interaction, although it still be an open problem what is the true nature of that stuff (see \cite{Arbey:2021gdg} for a review).
+Concerning the galaxies and their agglomerates, dark matter contributes to the formation, evolution, and coalescence of such structures through gravitational interaction \cite{Trujillo-Gomez:2010jbn}.
+However, it still is an open problem what is the true nature of that stuff (see \cite{Arbey:2021gdg} for a review).

+It is known that almost every large galaxy has a supermassive black hole in its center \cite{Kormendy:2013dxa}.
+It is worth mentioning that most of these are rotating black holes.
+Generally, the galaxy matter is modeled by an anisotropic fluid with some density distribution.
+Dark matter dominates the almost spherical halo of these galaxies, with density distribution chosen according to the characteristics of the galaxy to be modeled \cite{BENSON201033}.
+In this direction, studies about black hole solutions surrounded by galactic halos were done, for example, ref. \cite{Konoplya:2022hbl} and their references.
 Dark matter halos are present in practically all galaxies, and thus one has considered the connection between the galactic central black holes and these halos (see, e.g., \cite{Zhang:2021bdr,Zhang:2022roh,Stuchlik:2022xtq}).
-Also one has cogitated the possibility of dark matter to be sourcefor the black holes \cite{DasGupta:2015qbz,Xu:2018wow,Xu:2016ylr,Xu:2020jpv} and, vice-versa, black holes as source for dark matter, specially the primordial ones \cite{Frampton:2009yp,Carr:2021bzv,Mittal:2021egv,Villanueva-Domingo:2021spv}.
-Wormholes sourced by dark matter also has been considered in General Relativity and modified gravity \cite{Sarkar:2019uhk,Jusufi:2019knb,Xu:2020wfm,Muniz:2022eex}.
+Also, has been cogitated the possibility of the dark matter being the source for the black holes \cite{DasGupta:2015qbz,Xu:2018wow,Xu:2016ylr,Xu:2020jpv} and vice-versa, black holes as a source for dark matter, especially the primordial ones \cite{Frampton:2009yp,Carr:2021bzv,Mittal:2021egv,Villanueva-Domingo:2021spv,Escriva:2022duf}.
+Wormholes sourced by dark matter also has been considered in General Relativity, and modified gravity \cite{Sarkar:2019uhk,Jusufi:2019knb,Xu:2020wfm,Muniz:2022eex}.

-Modified Einstein--Gauss--Bonnet gravity has also drawn much attention in the last few years.
+Modified Einstein--Gauss--Bonnet gravity has also drawn much attention recently.
 It is based on a generalization of Einstein's field equations by adding to the usual gravitational action higher derivatives terms in the form $S_{GB}=\int d^D x \sqrt{-g}\alpha\mathcal{G}$, where $\mathcal{G}$ is the so-called Gauss--Bonnet invariant term, given by \cite{Lovelock:1971yv}